-Bradley Holt is a Developer Advocate and Senior Software Engineer with IBM Watson Data Platform.
-He is the author of several publications including Scaling CouchDB and Writing and Querying MapReduce Views in CouchDB (both published by O’Reilly Media).
-He has spoken at numerous conferences including Abstractions, ApacheCon, the O’Reilly Software Architecture Conference, O’Reilly Fluent, ConFoo, Node.js Interactive, php[tek], ZendCon, and OSCON.
-Bradley writes and speaks about topics such as Apache CouchDB, PouchDB, Offline First, Node.js, and Domain-Driven Design.
+Bradley Holt is the program manager for developer advocacy at the Center for Open-Source Data and AI Technologies (CODAIT) within IBM.
+He is the author of several publications including Scaling CouchDB and Writing and Querying MapReduce Views in CouchDB, both published by O’Reilly Media.
+He has spoken at numerous conferences, including Abstractions, ApacheCon, the O’Reilly Software Architecture Conference, O’Reilly Fluent, ConFoo, Node.js Interactive, php[tek], ZendCon, and OSCON.
+Bradley writes and speaks about topics such as Apache CouchDB, PouchDB, offline first, Node.js, and domain-driven design.

 ©2018, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com